acepukas/vim-qsearch/README.md

 Configuration
 -------------

-If you want certain files and directories ignored, add them to the .agignore file in the root of your source tree. .gitignore files work as well, including global .gitignore.
+If you want certain files and directories ignored, add them to the .ignore file in the root of your source tree. .gitignore files work as well, including global .gitignore.